It’s fire season

 The final step is to modify the iterate function to check all neighboring cells.
 If a neighbor is on fire AND a randomly generated number is less than the neighbor's NZ value (0.1 or 1), the cell catches on fire.
 Since the random number is a float >0 and <1, when NZ = 1, the random number will always be smaller and the cell will burn.
 Similarly, 0.1 is below most random numbers generated.
 This biases fire spread with wind direction.

 This example code produces a fire model with wind blowing uniformly from the southeast.

 Classification of fire models based on equation type used, variables studied, and physical systems modeled.
-Most models currently used in the United States—including FARSITE—are semi-empirical.
-Many chemical and thermodynamic questions about fire behavior remain unanswered.
+Most models currently used operationally in the United States—including FARSITE—are semi-empirical.
+Many questions about fire behavior remain unanswered.

 - Badger, Stephen, and Matthew Foley.
 “NFPA Journal - Fire Loss Report, November/December 2019“.
 National Fire Protection Association (NFPA), September 1, 2019. https://www.nfpa.org/News-and-Research/Publications-and-media/NFPA-Journal/2019/November-December-2019/Features/Large-Loss.